sebroy-6/StudyLess_webapp/README.md

 # StudyLess - Studyaid web app

 > ## Note: This repository is only for demonstration purposes
+> To learn more about this project, please contact me with the link in the [Contact](#contact-info) section

 ## Table of contents